Pet Grooming Guide: How to Groom Your Dog or Cat Properly

 Seasonal Grooming Tips

-• Hot Seasons (e.g., Nigerian Dry Season): Regular brushing helps remove excess fur, preventing overheating.
+• Hot Seasons (e.g., in Nigerian - February to April): Regular brushing helps remove excess fur, preventing overheating.
 Shorter haircuts (if applicable) can also help.

 • Cold Seasons (e.g., Harmattan): Keep coats longer for warmth, but brush often to prevent matting.